Bosnia is NOT a war zone

 When arriving in Bosnia and Herzegovina over a land border, you may or may not get an entrance or exit stamp.
 Immigration officers collect the documents on the bus before returning them to the driver.
 Passengers usually don’t get off.
 Border officials are sometimes careless because the locals only need to show their ID cards.
 You may not get your passport back until the bus has long since departed from the border.
 Not getting a stamp is worrying but rarely causes problems.
 If you’re concerned, insist on getting off the bus.

 The complicated history makes a tiny difference in spelling a contentious issue.
-Bosnians and Bosniaks aren’t synonyms.
-A Bosniak is an ethnic Muslim.
-A Bosnian is someone from Bosnia, or their nationality.
+‘Bosnian’ and ‘Bosniak’ aren’t synonyms.
+A Bosniak is an ethnic Muslim; a Bosnian is someone from Bosnia, or their nationality.
 There are Bosnian Bosniaks (Muslims), Bosnian Serbs (Orthodox Christians), and Bosnian Croats (Catholics).

-Bosnia is a cash-based society.
-Probably a result of the economic crash after the Bosnian War – and the country’s only just starting to recover.
-ATMs are available where you can expect to pay up to 7% in fees, conversions, and commissions.
+Bosnia is a cash-based society, perhaps because the country’s only just starting to recover a result of the economic crash after the Bosnian War.
+ATMs are available where you can expect to pay up to 7 percent in fees, conversions and commissions.
 Not all places accept credit card.
 Bring cash.

 Shopping in Bosnia

 Bosnia isn’t part of the EU and doesn’t have the same freedom to trade as other countries.
 Retail prices are higher for imported goods such as shoes and clothes.
 You may get a Western European price tag in some shops for cheap, lower-quality products.